 If you wish to change the Section that is reported, click on the CI Section for that particular Course.
 You will see a dropdown list of all the Sections for that Course.
 You can then select which one to include in the report.

-This list can include Courses that may not end up in the CI Report.
-In other words, just because a Course appears on this list, does not mean it will be included in your CI Report.
+Just because a Course appears on this list, does not mean that it will be included in your CI Report.
 The Courses identified here will be available for selection when you create the Sequence Blocks.
-And only the Courses that are set up within the Sequence Blocks will be included in your CI Report.
+Only the Courses that are selected for the Sequence Blocks will be included in your CI Report.

 This report will show you all of the Sequence Blocks for the selected Program and Academic Year.
 This is a good visual check to verify whether the curriculum has been represented correctly.